on404/remainder/README.md

 ## Features

 - Displays a reminder message to take a 5-minute break.
-- Allows the user to extend the break time by an additional 5 minutes.
+- Allows the user to extend the work time by an additional 5 minutes.
 - Automatically hides the reminder after acknowledgment.
 - Provides a clean and simple user interface.